| | |

 What to Serve With Butternut Squash

-Refrigerate: Store leftovers in an airtight container in the refrigerator for up to 4 days.
+• Refrigerate: Store mashed butternut squash in an airtight container for up to 4 days.
+Press parchment or plastic wrap directly on the surface to prevent drying.

 A serving bowl with mashed butternut squash.